BrightNight-Energy/glu/README.md

 ## 🚧 This repo is still under construction 🚧

-Developer tooling to create PRs with complete descriptions from the command line.
+Developer tooling to ease development workflows by:
+- Creating PRs with complete descriptions from the command line, along to a PR template.
+- Creating tickets with